Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 Double crown spiritual meaning

-Meanwhile, the crown as a head adornment also has a different meaning.
-Have you heard of whorls?
 Or the hair that grows from a certain point in your scalp then arranged in a circular motion?

 Typically, people have one whorl, but when you have two whorls at the crown of your head, it's now called a double crown.
-Is there a spiritual meaning behind it?

-And having a double crown running in your family signifies that they are excellent people.
+Having a double crown running in your family signifies that they are excellent people.
 However, many of these associations are just myths.

 But these characteristics both occur in women and men.